GENERAL AND PRODUCTION-RELATED INFORMATION

 Yes, all processes are 100% Made in Italy, and carried out in our plants in Tuscany.

-LEM has a production capacity output of 1700 support frames per day from its static plant, while the barrel plant can yield 150 dm3 per day.
-The production capacity of X-PLATING, by respective plant, includes the daily processing of 720 frames via the static plant and 200 racks per day from the PVD plant.
+LEM has a production capacity output of 1080 support frames per day from its static plant, while the barrel plant can yield 100 dm3 per day.
+Automatic plant 125 support frames per day, Monster plant 400 support frames per day.
+As regards the PVD processing part, the daily processing is 300 racks per day.

 Our processing is accomplished by means of manual and automatic, static (for frames) and semi-automatic barrel systems, both nickel and nickel-free.
 Rotating vibrators are used for vintage pre or post-finishing operations, while many other processes are entrusted to the high craftsmanship of our expert technicians.
 The X22 technology (PVD Technology System) is achieved through PVD systems (Physical Vapor Deposition).